FirelyTeam/firely-docs/mappingengine/transformsetup/overview.rst

    1.1.
 If you're converting from FHIR resources, then this is already available in Vonk.
 Otherwise:

    1.2.
-Create a logical model in Forge, see: :ref:`forge_logical_models`.
+Create a logical model in Forge, see: `Logical Models <https://simplifier.net/docs/Forge/LogicalModels>`_.

 2. Your `mapping file <https://www.hl7.org/fhir/mapping-tutorial.html>`_ as a `StructureMap <https://www.hl7.org/fhir/StructureMap.html>`_ resource.